kylerasinger/MIPS_CPU/README.md

 1. Set your Modelsim source.
 2. Run the runme.sh script.

+## Upload to Xilinx board
+You can upload the CPU to a Xilinx FPGA board using the Vivado synthesis tool.
+Generate a bitstream and program the device.

+## Run your own machine code
 If you'd like to change the machine code loaded into the CPU, it can be found in the ic_cache.vhd source file.